nameko/nameko-tracer/README.rst

                 level: INFO
                 handlers: [tracer]

-Stop the service and start it again with pointing to the config file:
+Stop the service and start it again pointing to the new config file:

 .. code:: console